How does a Diaphragm Valve work? | Different types of Diaphragm Valve

 Diaphragm valves are attached to various piping systems.
 The connection type of the valve varies according to the requirements of the pre-existing system and the required type of seal.
 There are multiple types of connections, and some of them are given below:

 • Threaded: The ends of the threaded valve contain inner or outer thread that allows the pipe to be screwed over or into the end of the valve.
-The threaded design is one of the simplest and most common design of the diaphragm valve.
+The threaded design is one of the simplest and most common designs of the diaphragm valve.

 • Metal surface seal: The metal surface seal uses a metal gasket between two fitting sections.
 The gasket makes face seals on both sides of the fittings.